-Before you install the motor, verify that the motor shaft is free to turn and all mechanical parts are in their proper position.
-Turn the motor shaft by hand to check for damage to the rotor.
+Before you install the motor, verify that the shaft is free to turn and all mechanical parts are in their proper position.
+Turn the shaft by hand to check for damage to the rotor.
+Remove the Cosmoline coating on the shafts with a suitable solvent.